Ahacad/learning/README.md

   - great article: very insightful articles
   - article: workds written on websites, often focused on solving some particular problem

-Articles and videos in China are often not so persistent, it is recommended that you download information useful before they are wiped out.
+Articles and videos in China (where I live in for now) are often not so persistent, it is recommended that you download useful information before they are wiped out.
+We HOPE that what we are writing today will still be there after some decades or even centuries, so host your own articles and treat them well.
+Don't be a tenant on the Internet.

 ## Table of Contents